 The Remedial Investigation and Feasibility Study was completed in May 1997 and a cleanup plan adopted in September 1998 (the Puente Valley Operable Unit Interim Record of Decision).
 In September 2001, after negotiations failed, EPA ordered Carrier Corporation to design, build, and operate the shallow zone remedy.
 In March 2002, EPA issued a second order to TRW Inc. to design, build, and operate the intermediate zone remedy.
 TRW is now known as Northrop Grumman Space and Mission Systems Corporation (Northrop Grumman)).
 In June 2005, EPA issued an Explanation of Significant Differences (ESD) to update the 1998 cleanup plan by requiring additional treatment for 1,4-dioxane and possibly perchlorate.
 The Record of Decision is available on EPA’s website as part of the site overview for the San Gabriel Valley Area 4 Superfund Site.

 In August 2005, EPA and the Department of Justice reached an agreement requiring United Technologies Corporation (UTC) and its subsidiary Carrier Corporation to implement the shallow zone remedy.
 Significant work is underway.
 The Consent Decree also requires Carrier Corp. to carry out an environmental project at a former duck farm overlying a portion of the contaminated groundwater.
 The Watershed Conservation Authority purchased the former duck farm and plans to use it for the benefit of the local community.

 With work underway in both the shallow and intermediate zones, EPA is continuing to negotiate settlement agreements with remaining parties.
-Two settlements together worth approximately $10.6 million have been negotiated so far and numerous others are in progress.
+Eleven settlements together worth approximately $16 million have been negotiated so far and others are in progress.